netdata/netdata/docs/step-by-step/step-05.md

----
-title: Health monitoring alarms and notifications
+# Step 5.
+Health monitoring alarms and notifications
-description: Tweak Netdata's purpose-built alarms and get notified in the way that works best for you.
----

-In the fifth part of the Netdata tutorial, we're introducing you to one of our core features: **health monitoring**.
+In the fifth step of the Netdata tutorial, we're introducing you to one of our core features: **health monitoring**.

 To accurately monitor the health of your systems and applications, you need to know _immediately_ when there's something strange going on.
 Netdata's alarm and notification systems are essential to keeping you informed.